 Who Accepts TOEFL Scores

 More than 9,000 institutions in over 130 countries accept TOEFL scores.
-For more information, including visa requirements in Australia and the United Kingdom, how to find institutions that accept TOEFL scores, and more, see Who Accepts TOEFL Scores.
+For more information, see Who Accepts TOEFL Scores.

 - TOEFL iBT Speaking Section Scoring Guide